From Railroad Bed to Trail Head – Scenic Trails in the Kinzua Valley

 This volunteer, non-profit organization has currently completed a 7-mile linear trail from Westline to the Red Bridge Campground in the Allegheny National Forest of Pennsylvania.
-Trail use is for biking, hiking, and in the winter cross-country skiing, on this trail which runs along the beautifully scenic Kinzua Creek.
-The trail is non-motorized.
+Trail use is for biking, hiking, and cross-country skiing.
+This trail runs along the beautifully scenic Kinzua Creek.

 History of the Trail